matt190589/matt-on-map/matt-on-a-map/FeaturesPlan.md

 //Overhaul the CSS layout when thee final logic is complete
 //Rebuild the layout
 //work towards a mobiile first version
-//Possible pop out cards for clues 2 & 3
+//Possible pop out cards for clues 2 & 3 -Modals

 //Deploy on netlify or Vercel

+//Update to plan 13.03
+// App will now be to guess the country rather than capital
+// Find out to clear local storage at midnight everyday
+// Build modals for the images
+//Rearrange the clue order

+//Create a backend to store all the data
+//one object is generated everyday from first guess
+//Need to complete the data table first

+//Navbar with stats
+//Stats again will use local storage